 $65 per qualification certificate.

 From 1 July 2018, when you graduate with a qualification from Victoria University of Wellington, you’ll receive a free digital copy of your certificate through the myeQuals platform.
-This digital document is issued once completion of your study has been verified by your Faculty office.
+This digital document is issued once your qualification has been awarded by the University Council.

 Read about accessing your certificate, document security and how to share certificates on the myeQuals page.